cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 - Inspect HTTP Post data and nullify it for any data matching a set of patterns.
 - Inspect HTTP Post and make modifications based on matched patterns.

-[n2proxy] is compiled tested for Linux, MaxOs and Arm based systems (Raspberry Pi, Tinkerboard, ) as well as stand-alone [Docker] implementations or [Kubernetes].
+[n2proxy] is compiled and tested for Linux, MaxOs and Arm based systems (Raspberry Pi, Tinkerboard, and so on) as well as stand-alone [Docker] implementations or [Kubernetes].

 If you are using a Mac I recommend installing [n2proxy] with [brew]: